-The biggest change, however, will be all new graphics and animation with 4K support and new voiced dialogue.
+The biggest change, however, will be all new graphics and animation with 4K support.
 Even the UI is getting a complete overhaul.
-Every unit, map, and texture is being completely remodelled along with new cutscenes that play out between missions.
+Every unit, map, and texture is being completely remodeled along with new cutscenes that play out between missions.
 One cool new feature is that hero units, like death knights and demon hunters, will have different variations for male and female—giving players more choice over who commands their armies.
 All of this will be optional, and players can toggle these settings individually if they prefer looking at the original graphics for Warcraft 3.

 What won’t be changing (that much) is the way Reforged plays.
 Each faction will still have the same unique designs and features, and you’ll still have to micromanage armies and assign workers to gather resources back in your main base.

 There are two caveats to that, however.
 First, Blizzard is looking into reworking unit pathfinding to make it more intuitive so you’re not losing a match because your reinforcements took the long way to a battle.
 Secondly, Reforged’s multiplayer meta is going to be updated to provide a more competitive and balanced environment, with the team consulting pro players for any major changes.

 In a few places, Reforged’s singleplayer campaign is being altered to reflect canon established in World of Warcraft.
 So far, the most notable example of this is that the Culling of Stratholme mission has been changed to make the city of Stratholme resemble its appearance in WoW.

 After fan feedback, original voice actors won't be replaced in Warcraft 3: Reforged